<ROOT>:\$MFTMir

 Small files and directories (typically 512 bytes or smaller), can be entirely

-file record.
+contained within their associated MFT file record.
 These files are called

-.
+resident files.
 Files larger than that threshold are written on allocated

-clusters, and are called non resident files
+clusters, and are called non resident files.

 Directory records are stored within the master file table just like file records.
 Instead of data, directories contain index information.